Kora07/Ecommerce-Follow-Along/README.md

 - Created a cart page that displays the products inside the cart using the get-cart endpoint.
 - Added an option to increase and decrease quantity using + and - buttons for each product.
 - Created an endpoint to increase and decrease the quantity.

+---

+### Milestone 20
+- Create a frontend profile page that displays profile photo, name, email and addresses.

+---

+### Milestone 21
+- Created a frontend form that takes address (country, city, address1, address2, zip code, address) as input.

+---

+### Milestone 22
+- Created a backend endpoint that stores the address given through the form in the user profile in the database.